-A high-quality early care and education is one that implements evidence-based practices for learning including:
+A high-quality preschool program is one that implements evidence-based practices for learning including:

-- highly-qualified teachers, instructional assistants and program directors; - ongoing professional development of staff; - low child-to-teacher ratios and small class sizes; - health screenings and referrals to appropriate services; - supportive learning environments; - positive teacher-child interactions; and - family engagement in their child's education.
-34, 35, 36, 37
+- Highly-qualified teachers, instructional assistants and program directors; - Ongoing professional development of staff; - Low child-to-teacher ratios and small class sizes; - Health screenings and referrals to appropriate services; - Supportive learning environments;

+- Positive teacher-child interactions; and - Family engagement in their child's education.^{34, 35, 36, 37}

 Elements of high-quality early care and education programs are assessed and rated as part of the San Diego County Quality Rating and Improvement System (QRIS).
 San Diego's QRIS was developed over 12 years of quality preschool program implementation.
 Every QPI site receives points using the San Diego QRIS matrix based on its performance in seven rated elements.
 Each site receives an overall rating from 1 (lowest) to 5 (highest) based on these points.
-This year, 97.9% of rated QPI sites earned a high-quality tier rating of 4 or 5 (Figure 3.2).
+This year, 97.7% of rated QPI sites earned a high-quality tier rating of 4 or 5 (Figure 3.2).

 Two of the seven QRIS elements (Figure 3.3) focus on the qualifications of early care and education staff, with a greater number of points assigned for higher levels of teacher education.
-Research suggests that early care and education teachers with a college education in child development or early childhood education are more effective, nurturing and engaging, and provide richer language and cognitive experiences for children.
-38, 39, 40, 41 Overall, nearly three in five QPI lead teachers (58%) have a bachelor's degree or higher.
+Research suggests that early care and education teachers with a college education in child development or early childhood education are more effective, nurturing and engaging, and provide richer language and cognitive experiences for children.^{38, 39, 40} Overall, nearly three quarters of QPI lead teachers (61.2%) have a bachelor's degree or higher.